victoriabrtt/obligatorio_taller/docs/FINAL_REPORT.md

 - Added comprehensive NatSpec documentation to all contracts
 - Documented all functions, parameters, and requirements
 - Added security and implementation notes
+- Centralized all documentation in `/docs` directory for better organization

 ### 2. Improved Delegation System
 - Implemented proper multi-level delegation chain resolution